-A Handy Guide on Automatic Floor Scrubber Maintenance and Shopping
+A Guide to Operate and Buy an Automatic Floor Scrubber

 A floor scrubber has delicate components, so you’ll need to follow a few steps in order to keep your machine in optimum condition.
 Before you implement any advanced procedures, carefully read the owner’s manual for your unit.
 The booklet should have a chapter that addresses the maintenance requirements that are specifically designed for the machine.